TTEC (NASDAQ:TTEC) Releases FY 2023 Earnings Guidance

 Insider Buying and Selling at TTEC

-In other TTEC news, Director Marc Holtzman acquired 7,960 shares of the company’s stock in a transaction on Wednesday, May 31st.
+In other news, Director Marc Holtzman bought 7,960 shares of the stock in a transaction on Wednesday, May 31st.
 The shares were purchased at an average price of $31.40 per share, for a total transaction of $249,944.00.
-Following the completion of the purchase, the director now directly owns 33,229 shares of the company’s stock, valued at $1,043,390.60.
-The transaction was disclosed in a document filed with the SEC, which is available through this link.
+Following the completion of the purchase, the director now directly owns 33,229 shares of the company’s stock, valued at approximately $1,043,390.60.
+The purchase was disclosed in a filing with the SEC, which is available through this link.
 Corporate insiders own 59.30% of the company’s stock.

-A number of large investors have recently made changes to their positions in the company.
-Ameriprise Financial Inc. increased its stake in shares of TTEC by 1.3% during the first quarter.
-Ameriprise Financial Inc. now owns 141,017 shares of the business services provider’s stock worth $5,251,000 after purchasing an additional 1,845 shares during the period.
-JPMorgan Chase & Co. increased its stake in shares of TTEC by 24.7% during the first quarter.
-JPMorgan Chase & Co. now owns 291,602 shares of the business services provider’s stock worth $10,857,000 after purchasing an additional 57,783 shares during the period.
-New York State Common Retirement Fund increased its stake in shares of TTEC by 11.4% during the first quarter.
-New York State Common Retirement Fund now owns 36,197 shares of the business services provider’s stock worth $1,348,000 after purchasing an additional 3,718 shares during the period.
-Susquehanna International Group LLP bought a new position in shares of TTEC during the first quarter worth approximately $299,000.
-Finally, Snowden Capital Advisors LLC increased its stake in shares of TTEC by 54.5% during the first quarter.
-Snowden Capital Advisors LLC now owns 9,736 shares of the business services provider’s stock worth $362,000 after purchasing an additional 3,433 shares during the period.
+Several large investors have recently made changes to their positions in the stock.
+BlackRock Inc. boosted its stake in shares of TTEC by 3.4% during the 1st quarter.
+BlackRock Inc. now owns 2,930,567 shares of the business services provider’s stock worth $241,829,000 after acquiring an additional 95,573 shares in the last quarter.
+Dimensional Fund Advisors LP lifted its position in shares of TTEC by 0.8% during the 1st quarter.
+Dimensional Fund Advisors LP now owns 1,131,345 shares of the business services provider’s stock worth $42,119,000 after purchasing an additional 9,065 shares during the last quarter.
+State Street Corp lifted its position in shares of TTEC by 2.2% during the 3rd quarter.
+State Street Corp now owns 625,170 shares of the business services provider’s stock worth $27,701,000 after purchasing an additional 13,178 shares during the last quarter.
+United Capital Financial Advisers LLC lifted its position in shares of TTEC by 32.9% during the 4th quarter.
+United Capital Financial Advisers LLC now owns 531,763 shares of the business services provider’s stock worth $23,467,000 after purchasing an additional 131,719 shares during the last quarter.
+Finally, Fuller & Thaler Asset Management Inc. lifted its position in shares of TTEC by 0.8% during the 1st quarter.
+Fuller & Thaler Asset Management Inc. now owns 422,683 shares of the business services provider’s stock worth $34,880,000 after purchasing an additional 3,408 shares during the last quarter.
 Institutional investors own 36.74% of the company’s stock.

 TTEC Holdings, Inc, a customer experience technology and services company, that designs, builds, orchestrates, and delivers digitally enabled customer experiences designed for various brands.
 It operates in two segments, TTEC Digital and TTEC Engage.
 The TTEC Digital segments designs, builds, and operates robust digital experiences for clients and their customers through the contextual integration and orchestration of customer relationship management, data, analytics, customer experience as a service technology, and intelligent automation to ensure customer experience (CX) outcomes.